Local government responsibility for weeds

 Weeds Action Program

-• Eradication and containment of high-risk weeds through on-ground control.
+• Eradication and containment of high-risk weeds.

 • Increasing the capacity of the community to identify, report and manage weeds.